 Students and University workforce members will be assigned an Official Email Address, which will include a mailbox assigned to one of the Official University email systems:

-- Student email system (Gmail)
+- Student Email system (Gmail)

-The Official University Email Address is the address from which, and to which, University business-related email is to be sent and received.
-The Official Email Address will be used for all University Email correspondence lists, for populating lists for classes, and for the official online directory.
+The Official University Email Address is the email address that is provisioned upon entry to the University.
+The Official Email Address is to be used for all University Email correspondence, for populating lists for classes, and for the official online directory.
 Official communications from University 3

 If an individual has both a student and employee affiliation, the University may provision a separate email box for each affiliation.
-Email services should be provided only while a user is employed by or enrolled at the University.
-Exceptions may be granted for conditions such as email extensions for emeritus status, retirements, etc.
+Email services should be provided only while a user is employed by or enrolled at the University Exceptions may be granted for conditions such as email extensions for emeritus status, retirements, etc.,

 C. Email Forwarding

-Examples of improper uses of University email:
+Examples of improper uses of University Email:

 - Concealment or misrepresentation of names or affiliations (e.g., misrepresenting oneself as another user);

-- Alteration of source or destination address of Email;
+- Alteration of source or destination address of email;

-- Use of email to violate the University’s policy on Harassment and Discrimination; and
+- Use of email to violate the University’s policy on Harassment and Discrimination;

 - Use of email to violate the law.